 The doctor-patient relationship plays a critical role in a patient’s medical treatment.
 It can influence everything from the frequency of visits to self-care habits in-between visits.

-Ultimately, how well patients get along with their doctor could impact overall wellness.
+Ultimately, how well patients get along with their doctors could impact overall wellness.
 Some traits that encourage these healthy relationships include:

 - A good rapport.